slightknack/slightknack.dev/content/blog/difflogic.md

 } board_t;
 ```

-Each `cell` is just a horizontal slab, 64-bytes wide.
+Each `cell` is just a horizontal slab, 64 bits wide.
 I'm lazy here, so I require `width` be a multiple of 64.
 We initialize this board with random state using an `xorshift` prng I am currently lending from Wikipedia:

 ```c
 // https://en.wikipedia.org/wiki/Xorshift